Over 6,000 people took their own life in the UK in 2015.

 Real Talk makes it easier for you to help start conversations.
 Conversations that could quite literally make the difference between life and death.

 This is a 60 minute session, generally held at lunch time or in the evening to make attending easier.
 We regularly run Real Talk sessions in Brighton & Hove that anyone can book onto.
 Please check our list of upcoming courses and make a booking by clicking the Eventbrite link below.

-This is a cost-effective way of training up to 25 people in your own venue.
-Two trainers facilitate the Real Talk session, which lasts 60 minutes plus set-up and tear-down time.
+This is a cost-effective workshop for up to 15 people, run in your own venue.
+Two facilitators lead the Real Talk session, which lasts 60 minutes plus set-up and tear-down time.
 Please contact us at email@example.com for a quote, available dates or more information.

 We are looking for a driven Social Media Volunteer to attract and interact with targeted virtual communities.
 Closing date for applications is Monday 3 December 2018.
 Find out more here...